Raising kids is one of the toughest and most fulfilling jobs in the world — and the one for which you might feel the least prepared.

 Be Flexible and Willing to Adjust Your Parenting Style

-Kids' environments have an impact on their behavior, so you may be able to modify that behavior by changing the environment.
-If you find yourself constantly saying "no" to your 2-year-old, look for ways to restructure your surroundings so that fewer things are off-limits.
+Kids' environments have an effect on their behavior, so you might be able to change that behavior by changing the environment.
+If you find yourself constantly saying "no" to your 2-year-old, look for ways to alter your surroundings so that fewer things are off-limits.
 This will cause less frustration for both of you.

 As your child changes, you'll gradually have to change your parenting style.
 Chances are, what works with your child now won't work as well in a year or two.